Name: Ken Norton

 In 1975, Norton stopped veteran contender Jerry Quarry in five rounds to regain the NABF Heavyweight Title.
 In his next fight, Norton avenged his 1970 loss to Jose Luis Garcia with a fifth-round knockout.

-In 1976 Norton won three consecutive bouts on national television versus Pedro Lovell (TKO 5), Ron Stander (TKO 5), and Larry Middleton (TKO 10).
+In 1976, Norton won three consecutive bouts on national television: He stopped Pedro Lovell in five rounds, Ron Stander in five and Larry Middleton in ten.
 In a newspaper article dated March 12, 1976, Norton credited Napoleon Hill's philosophy for his success.
 To quote from the article: "Norton says he's a believer in Napoleon Hill's philosophy, that a person can do anything he puts his mind to.
 'So I train for my fights,' he says, 'mentally as well as physically.
 One thing I do is only watch films of the fights in which I've done well or in which my opponent has done poorly.'"

-Norton fought Ali for the third and final time in 1976.
+Norton fought Ali for the third and final time on September 28, 1976.
 Ali, who regained the World Heavyweight Championship from George Foreman two years earlier, retained the title with a controversial fifteen-round unanimous decision.
 The January 1998 issue of Boxing Monthly listed Ali-Norton III as the fifth most disputed title fight decision in boxing history.

 In 1977, Norton knocked out previously unbeaten Duane Bobick in one round and defeated Jimmy Young by a fifteen-round split-decision in a WBC title-eliminator.
 With the win over Young, Norton became the mandatory challenger for the winner of the upcoming fight between Ali and Leon Spinks.
 Spinks defeated Ali for the World Heavyweight Championship, but instead of making his first defense against Norton, Spinks chose to have an immediate rematch with Ali.
 As a result, the WBC stripped Spinks of the title and awarded it to Norton by virtue of his victory over Young.

-Norton made his first defense of the WBC title in 1978 against Larry Holmes and lost by a fifteen-round split decision.
+Norton made his first defense of the WBC title on June 9, 1978, against Larry Holmes and lost by a fifteen-round split decision.
 With the loss, Norton became the only World Heavyweight Champion never to win a world title fight.
 Holmes went on to be champion for seven years.
-Only Joe Louis had a longer reign as World Heavyweight Champion.
+Only Joe Louis and Wladimir Klitschko have had a longer reign as World Heavyweight Champion.

 In 1979, Norton fought Earnie Shavers in a WBC title-eliminator and was knocked out in the first round.
 In his next fight, Norton fought a ten-round draw with Scott LeDoux.
-Norton had a big lead through seven rounds, but he faded late after taking a thumb in the eye and was knocked down twice in the final round (the unofficial AP scorecard was 5-3-2 Norton).
+Norton had a big lead through seven rounds, but he faded late after taking a thumb in the eye and was knocked down twice in the final round.

 Norton retired after the LeDoux fight, but he returned in 1980 and defeated previously unbeaten Randall (Tex) Cobb by a ten-round split decision.
 The following year, Norton fought Gerry Cooney, who was ranked #1 by the WBA and WBC.
 Cooney brutally knocked Norton out in the first round, and Norton retired for good.